 An immunization recommendation entry is used to record intended or proposed immunization activities.
 Proposed activities are suggestions for care or treatment that are used in decision making (these might appear as an input to, or output from clinical decision support).
 Intended activities describe the currently accepted plan, and are part of the care activities expected to occur for the patient.

-<substanceAdministrationIntent typeCode='SBADM' moodCode='INT|PRP' negationInd='true|false'>
+<substanceAdministration classCode='SBADM' moodCode='INT|PRP' negationInd='true|false'>

 <templateId root='2.16.840.1.113883.10.20.1.25'/>